Mikejo5000/vsts-docs-pr/docs/articles/migration-troubleshooting.md

 ```
 #### Project Collection Administrators Error Message

 Carefully examine the error message(s) TfsMigrator highlighted.
-If the group that was flagged ends with “**0-0-0-0-1**”, such as in the example below, then you will need to fix a missing permission for the “Project Collection Administrators” group.
+If the group that was flagged ends with "**0-0-0-0-1**", such as in the example below, then you will need to fix a missing permission for the "Project Collection Administrators" group.
 Run the below commands against TFSSecurity.exe after replacing the scope with the one from the error message and adding in your collection.

 ```cmdline
 TFSSecurity.exe /a+ Identity "{scope}\\" Read sid:{Group SID} ALLOW /collection:{collectionUrl}